Iron-deficiency anemia: Iron malabsorption

 Iron from food is absorbed into the bloodstream in the small intestine, primarily in the duodenum.
 Iron malabsorption is a less common cause of iron-deficiency anemia, but many gastrointestinal disorders can reduce the body's ability to absorb iron.
 There are different mechanisms that may be present.

-In celiac disease, abnormal changes in the structure of the duodenum can decrease iron absorption.
+In coeliac disease, abnormal changes in the structure of the duodenum can decrease iron absorption.
 Abnormalities or surgical removal of the stomach can also lead to malabsorption by altering the acidic environment needed for iron to be converted into its absorbable form.
 If there is insufficient production of hydrochloric acid in the stomach, hypochlorhydria/achlorhydria can occur (often due to chronic H. pylori infections or long-term proton-pump inhibitor therapy), inhibiting the conversion of ferric iron to the absorbable ferrous iron.

 Bariatric surgery is associated with an increased risk of iron deficiency anemia due to malabsorption of iron.
 During a Roux-en-Y anastamosis, which is commonly performed for weight management and diabetes control, the stomach is made into a small pouch and this is connected directly to the small intestines further downstream (bypassing the duodenum as a site of digestion).
-About 17-45% of people develop iron deficiency after a Roux-en-Y gastric bypass.
+About 17–45% of people develop iron deficiency after a Roux-en-Y gastric bypass.

 Pregnant women

-Without iron supplementation, iron-deficiency anemia occurs in many pregnant women because their iron stores need to serve their own increased blood volume, as well as be a source of hemoglobin for the growing baby and for placental development.
+Without iron supplementation, iron-deficiency anemia occurs in many pregnant women because their iron stores need to serve their own increased blood volume and be a source of hemoglobin for the growing baby and placental development.
 Other less common causes are intravascular hemolysis and hemoglobinuria.
 Iron deficiency in pregnancy appears to cause long-term and irreversible cognitive problems in the baby.

 Iron deficiency affects maternal well-being by increasing risks for infections and complications during pregnancy.
 Some of these complications include pre-eclampsia, bleeding problems, and perinatal infections.
-Pregnancies where iron deficiency is present can lead to improper development of fetal tissues.
+Iron deficiency can lead to improper development of fetal tissues.
 Oral iron supplementation during the early stages of pregnancy, specifically the first trimester, is suggested to decrease the adverse effects of iron-deficiency anemia throughout pregnancy and to decrease the negative impact that iron deficiency has on fetal growth.
-Iron supplements may lead to a risk for gestational diabetes, pregnant women with adequate hemoglobin levels are recommended not to take iron supplements.
+Iron supplements may lead to a risk for gestational diabetes, so pregnant women with adequate hemoglobin levels are recommended not to take iron supplements.
 Iron deficiency can lead to premature labor and to problems with neural functioning, including delays in language and motor development in the infant.

 Some studies show that women pregnant during their teenage years can be at greater risk of iron-deficiency anemia due to an already increased need for iron and other nutrients during adolescent growth spurts.